Most recently updated on July 18, 2022

 A much larger sculpture of Lakota Sioux warrior Crazy Horse is being worked on in another part of the Black Hills at an elevation of 6,532 feet.
 The Crazy Horse Memorial has been under construction since 1948 and is far from completion.
 Crazy Horse’s 87-foot-high head was completed in 1998.
 Since then, work has been done on the 219-foot-high horse’s head.
 When completed, the sculpture will be 563 feet high and 641 feet long, the largest mountain carving in the world.
 The area also includes the Indian Museum of North America.
 The site gets more than 1 million visitors in a typical year.
 Native American Day was celebrated there in October 2021.

 We loop back toward Rapid City to finish out on virtual Day 50 tour.

 Along the way we pass by Fort Hays Chuckwagon Supper & Show.
 The restaurant/theater is south of downtown Rapid City along Highway 16.
 Its nightly entertainment usually begins with a free hour to explore Dances With Wolves set and workshops that are here.
 Then, dinner is served with tin cups and plates.
 The Fort Hays Wranglers play during dinner time.
-The facility is open from mid-May to mid-October.
-It opened on May 16 this year.

 Rapid City sits on the eastern slopes of the Black Hills and is bisected by Rapid Creek.
-It’s the second most populous city in the state with 80,000 residents.
+It’s the second most populous city in the state with slightly more than 80,000 residents.
 The populace is listed as 76 percent white and 10 percent American Indian.
 It sits at an elevation of 3,247 feet.